Ahmet784-boop/basic-ping-pong-game-1/README.md

 - Repo includes sprites used in-game.
 ## Purpose
 This was made *entirely* for educational purposes.
-> It is protected by the MIT license and a thousand rats.
+> It is protected by the MIT license and a googelplex rats.